|

 Hardware device listing

+What is hardware?
 Hardware is best described as a device that is physically connected to your computer or something that can be physically touched.
 A CD-ROM, monitor, and printer are all examples of computer hardware.
+Cleaning hardware Information on how to clean any of your computer hardware components can be found on our cleaning page.
+Drivers

 Adding hardware